THE DALY CITY DUNES

 San Bruno Mountain Watch has surveyed the dune area and GPS-mapped locations containing significant populations of lessingia.
 The GIS map of the area (click map to enlarge) shows that San Francisco Lessingia is prevalent over much of the threatened dune area.

-Parcels at the heart of these rare dunes are privately owned and are currently threatened with development .
+Though significant portions of the dunes were recently donated to become part of San Bruno Mountain State and County Park, some parcels at the heart of these rare dunes remain privately owned and are currently threatened with development.
 The recently purchased property is now slated for a school classroom extension, a new ballfield, and up to twenty-five parking spots.
 This construction would require a large retaining wall and extensive grading.
-The planned development, involving addition of street access, would fragment the dune area and make much of the remaining area vulnerable to more building and habitat destruction.
+The planned development, involving addition of street access, would fragment the dune area and leave remaining areas vulnerable to more deterioration.

 In the upper reaches of the dune area there is another important feature - an Ohlone Indian shellmound.
 This shellmound has been documented and registered with the State of California.
 Such sites are considered sacred, and there are laws governing how they are treated.
 It takes vigilance and public will to assure that the laws are followed, and that these sites are treated with the respect they deserve.
 Although the Ohlone don't usually like to publicize the locations of these sites, in this case they have agreed to let us inform the public.

-For San Bruno Mountain Watch, the reasons to preserve this unique feature of San Bruno Mountain are obvious: preserving biodiversity leads to a healthier ecosystem; open spaces provide a sense of well-being; and future generations should be able to continue to enjoy San Bruno Mountain as one of the world's biodiversity hotspots.
+For San Bruno Mountain Watch, the reasons to preserve this unique feature of San Bruno Mountain are obvious: they provide a unique link to California's historic coastline; open spaces provide a sense of well-being; and future generations should be able to continue to enjoy the diverse landscapes of San Bruno Mountain, one of the world's biodiversity hotspots.
 We hope to convince the owners of the threatened parcels of the value of saving this rare treasure.
 It would be a wonderful legacy gift to the people of Daly City and the Bay Area if they were to work with us to preserve this unique area.

 DALY CITY DUNES PLANTS